EasyCorp/EasyAdminBundle/Resources/doc/integration/vichuploaderbundle.rst

     - { property: 'contract', template: 'contract.html.twig' }

     # After
-    - { property: 'contract', template: 'contract.html.twig', base_path: %app.path.user_contracts% }
+    - { property: 'contract', template: 'contract.html.twig', base_path: '%app.path.user_contracts%' }

 Then, update the custom template to use this new option: